-Martin (Manny) Gabriel (1898-1982) played clarinet & drums.
-Martin Manuel also known as Little Manny, switched to clarinet after he was diagnosed with rheumatism in his hands.
-He studied clarinet under the revered Professor Jim Humphrey (grandfather of the renown Humphrey brothers).
-He played in his father’s band The National Jazz Orchestra of New Orleans, The Work Progress Administration Band (WPA), and The Gabriel Trio Band with brothers Percy and Clarence.
-He continued the fmaily legacy by teaching his children and giving music lessons.
-In the 1940s he moved his family to Detroit and continued playing New Orleans music in The Motor City.
+Martin Manuel Gabriel — also known as “Little Manny” — started out as a drummer but spent the majority of his career as a clarinet player.
+Martin Manuel, in later years known simply as “Manny,” studied clarinet under the revered Professor Jim Humphrey (grandfather of the renowned brothers Percy and Willie Humphrey).
+He played in Big Manny’s National Jazz Orchestra of New Orleans, The Work Progress Administration Band (WPA), and The Gabriel Trio Band with brothers Percy and Clarence.
+He continued the family legacy by teaching his children and giving music lessons.
+In the 1940s he moved his family to Detroit and continued playing New Orleans music in the Motor City.